Joe Arridy

 Joseph Arridy (/ˈærɪdi/; April 29, 1915 – January 6, 1939) was an American man who was falsely convicted and wrongfully executed for the 1936 rape and murder of Dorothy Drain, a 15-year-old girl in Pueblo, Colorado.
 He was manipulated by the police to make a false confession due to his mental incapacities.
-Arridy was mentally disabled and was 23 years old when he was executed on January 6, 1939.
+Arridy was mentally disabled and was 23 years old when he was executed on January 6, 1939, after Governor Teller Ammons refused to grant him clemency.

-Many people at the time and since believed that Arridy was innocent.
+Many people at the time and since maintained that Arridy was innocent.
 A group known as Friends of Joe Arridy formed and in 2007 commissioned the first tombstone for his grave.
 They also supported the preparation of a petition by David A. Martinez, Denver attorney, for a state pardon to clear Arridy's name.
+Another man, Frank Aguilar, was convicted and executed for the same crime two years before Arridy's execution.

-In 2011, Arridy received a full and unconditional posthumous pardon by Colorado Governor Bill Ritter (72 years after his death).
-Ritter, the former district attorney of Denver, pardoned Arridy based on questions about the man's guilt and what appeared to be a coerced false confession.
+In 2011—72 years after his death—Arridy received a full and unconditional posthumous pardon by Colorado Governor Bill Ritter.
+Ritter, the former district attorney of Denver, pardoned Arridy based on questions about his guilt and what appeared to be a coerced false confession.
 This was the first time in Colorado that the governor had pardoned a convict after execution.